ministryofjustice/moj-design-system/app/views/components/filter/README.md

 This component is marked as experimental because it needs more research.

-If you have used the filter component, get in touch to share your research findings.
+If you have used the Filter component, get in touch to share your research findings.

 ## Contribute to this component